MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 #### Scenario 1

 1. Your data source doesn’t track email address changes and you exported data from it recently
-2. The email address changed for EntraID “A” and you want the new email address to match to “A” for the entire historical data
+2. The email address changed for EntraID "A" and you want the new email address to match to "A" for the entire historical data

 **Example:**

-1. 04/14/2024: The email address changed from BoSmith@contoso.com to BoJames@contoso.com  for EntraID “A”
+1. 04/14/2024: The email address changed from BoSmith@contoso.com to BoJames@contoso.com for EntraID "A"
 2. The snapshot exported from the HCM source system on 04/15/2024:

 | PersonId | EffectiveDate | Organization |